 "Natural light is an effective treatment for people who find themselves bed-bound with no energy during the winter," says Flower.
 The trouble is that with sunrise occurring after most of us need to be up and out, and sunset taking place while we're sat at our desks, getting your quota of light in the winter is tough.
 Try incorporating some blue light into your day.
 You know how we're told to avoid the blue light on our phones before bed?
 Well, harnessing it in the morning or afternoon can fight fatigue.

-Who doesn't love to be cosy?
+Who doesn't love to be cozy?
 The thing is that being warm can lead to being sleepy.
 "This is because we often associate being warm as being comfortable and ready to sleep," explains Flower.
 "So when you're sitting in a warm room, your mind is likely to see this as sleep time, and you, therefore, react accordingly."
 Try to get outside in the fresh air for a brisk walk or set up a desk fan.
 Sure, you might get some odd looks, but you'll be far too busy being productive to notice.

 Ah, yes, the endorphin rush you get after a good workout—much loved but easily forgotten about.
-If you set aside body transformation for a moment, you actually don't need to do too much for exercise to make you feel energised.
+If you set aside body transformation for a moment, you actually don't need to do too much for exercise to make you feel energized.
 "A walk outside during your lunch break would suffice.
 Just that small bit of exercise will do wonders for your fatigue," says Flower.
 Good woman.

 "Not only does exercise help you to reduce stress and clear your mind, it has also been proven to boost your energy and overall mood as a result of a reduction in blood pressure that exercise causes," she adds.
 Of course, when you exercise in summer, you get the added benefit of the sun serving up a hit of immunity- and energy-boosting vitamin D. "I would recommend taking a daily D3 supplement to try to help boost your energy," says Flower.